IliaAnastassov/NutritionDiary/README.md

 # NutritionDiary
-A simple REST-ful API for keeping track of daily nutrition
+A simple REST-ful API for keeping track of daily nutrition.